 Navy Electricity and Electronics Training Series

-DISTRIBUTION STATEMENT A: Approved for public release; distribution is unlimited.
+Distribution Statement A: Approved for public release; distribution

-DISTRIBUTION STATEMENT A: Approved for public release; distribution is
+Distribution Statement A: Approved for public release; distribution is

 meaningful training program.